-Being overweight and obesity are the main risk factors for OSA.
+Being overweight or obese are the main risk factors for OSA.
 Older age is also a risk factor.
-Men also have a greater risk than women for OSA, but a woman's risk seems to increase after menopause.
+Men have a greater risk than women for OSA, but a woman's risk seems to increase after menopause.
 Other factors that can cause OSA include

 - A stuffy nose (nasal congestion)